Eleonora99/Homie-mgr/README.md

 **2.ARCHITECTURES CONCERNS AND EMPLOYED TECHNOLOGIES**

-It's possible to implement the environment automation system by different hardwares and software components, for this example has been used:
+It's possible to implement the environment automation system with different hardwares and software components, for this example has been used:

 1. Temperature and Humidity sensor (DHT11)